DevlessTeam/docs/html_sdk.md

 The `var-NAME` syntax can also be used within the `href` attribute of the `<a>` tag.
 Note that the `<a>` tag also needs to have `class="var-NAME"` set.
 Within the `href` attribute, the `var-NAME` part is *interpolated*, i.e. you can surround it with other text.

+Accessing data in `referred` tables can be done by using `var-REFERED_TABLE_NAME`.
+E.g. `var-category-name` for a product, which is linked to a category table with a field name.

 For example, we can create a list of all our contacts like this:

 ```html